Services to Youth

 For over 30 years, The New Orleans (LA) Chapter of The Links, Incorporated has hosted the local round of the Scripps National Spelling Bee.
 The goal of the spelling bee is to encourage students in grades 5th through 8th to challenge themselves to master the fundamentals of vocabulary and spelling.
 The top spellers from our region compete for one spot at the national bee in Washington, D.C.

-On July 8, 2021, the Spelling Bee finals will be televised from Orlando, Florida at the ESPN Wide World of Sports Complex at Walt Disney World Resort.
-The finals will feature 10-12 accomplished spellers who earned the right to compete by advancing through three levels of competition – preliminary, quarterfinal and semifinal segments.
+On July 8, 2021, the Spelling Bee finals were televised from Orlando, Florida at the ESPN Wide World of Sports Complex at Walt Disney World Resort.
+The finals featured 11 accomplished spellers who earned the right to compete by advancing through three levels of competition – preliminary, quarterfinal and semifinal segments.

 “Since its beginnings nearly 100 years ago, the Scripps National Spelling Bee and its spellers have inspired audiences across the globe with a compelling combination of academic excellence and engaging entertainment,” said Adam Symson, president and chief executive officer of The E.W.
 Scripps Company.
 “Now, as the world continues to adapt to an ongoing pandemic, Scripps is committed to reimagining the beloved competition in a way that safely allows our exceptional spellers to continue this iconic tradition on the national stage.”